-- Add the remaining ingredients except the spaghetti noodles.
+- Add the remaining ingredients except the noodles.
 Stir well.

-- Cover saucepan with lid and cook over medium heat for 20 minutes.
+- Cover saucepan with lid and cook over medium low heat for 20 minutes.

 - Break the spaghetti in half with hands and place in saucepan.
 Stir well and cover saucepan with lid.

-- Cook over medium heat until spaghetti noodles are tender, approximately 10 to 20 minutes.
+- Cook over medium low heat until the noodles are tender, approximately 10 to 20 minutes.